A PEDAGOGY OF DEATH, DECAY & DESTRUCTION

 Cultural

-Around the world cultures old and new have developed practices and rituals that engage directly with principles and realities of death, decay and destruction in different forms.
-When life is lived more intimately and tangibly with place, people participate as part of their ecosystem.
+Around the world cultures old and new have evolved practices, rituals, and cosmologies that engage directly with the principles and realities of death, decay, and destruction.
+When life is lived intimately and tangibly with place, people participate as part of their ecosystem.
 Here people learn from other species, cycles and seasons, and know themselves as one species amongst many, embedded and integral.

-Communities and cultures lose these ecological understandings, relational awareness, and an awareness of the power and mystery of something beyond human cognition and control.
+Over time and industrialisation, these threads of connection and participation in the whole have become thinner.
+Separation between body and land, ritual and regulation, food and soil, birth and death has increased as community and cultural lineages become abstracted or erased.
 Surrounded by stories of growth, youth and notions of longevity or even immortality, we lose the benefits and boundaries of knowing that death, decay and destruction are inevitable parts of the cycle of life, and therefore lose the ability to integrate this understanding in our societal structures and orientations.

 -